Have you visited Calcutta? A lot has changed since I roamed the streets as a kid in the 1950s. Yet, much remains the same.

 This teacher called Miss Brown tried to get my attention.
 When she realized I didn’t answer, she told me to stand up and asked me to tell her the first letter of my first name.
 I told her it was E. Then she thundered out, do you know what the letter E stands for?
 I looked incredulous and had a blank expression.
 She then shouted out E is for Idiot.

-I didn’t realize at the time that Idiot began with the letter I since I was about 5.
-When a bit older I found out Miss Brown’s error and forever scorned her.
+I didn’t realize at the time, being 5, that Idiot began with the letter “I”.
+When a bit older I found out about Miss Brown’s error and forever scorned her.
 She humiliated me in front of the whole class and made a mistake herself.
+Actually, forever ended when I grew up and forgave Miss Brown.

 Even though the above negative memories have lingered in my mind, the good memories far outweigh the bad ones.